The average American feels bored for five years of life. And, what’s rated as the number one most boring task that sucks up years of your time?

 What you can do about it:

 Understandably, with a negative perception of customer service, customer interactions can come with frustrations for your agents.
-But, listening to your agents and coaching the right way can help your agents experience more of the special joys and perks of the job, instead.
+But, listening to your agents and coaching the right way can help your agents improve their performance and handle every customer interaction with poise.
 There are dozens of untold stories about your agents’ daily experience – tune in to what’s really happening, so you can change their stories for the better.